FuzionView/FV-Docs/source/ticketviewer.rst

 ------------

 The Ticket Info window offers several Download Options:
- * The default **File Type** is geoJSON.
+ * The default **File Type** is GeoJSON.
 Click the arrow to select one of the other file types: Shapefile or GeoPackage.
  * Select one of the other options to open Points, Polygons, or Lines data in a new window.

 .. figure:: /_static/downloads.png